petebrowne/basic_model/README.md

 # BasicModel

-BasicModel is intended to be used as a tableless model in Rails.
+BasicModel is intended to be used in a tableless model in Rails >= 3.0.
 It complies with the ActiveModel API and includes valdiations, so it can be used in form helpers without a problem.

 ## Usage